Nastyakvl/ANN/README.md

 For activation function used sigmoid.

 ## Input file
-The data set is stired in "train.csv".
+The data set is stored in "train.csv".
 This data is divided to train, validation and test sets.